 Support for mobile application management on Windows

 The Windows version of mobile application management (MAM) is a lightweight solution for managing company data access and security on personal devices.
-MAM support is built into Windows on top of Windows Information Protection (WIP), starting in Windows 10, version 1703.
+MAM support is built into Windows on top of Windows Information Protection (WIP).

 Integration with Azure AD